Online vs Professional IQ Tests: Which Should You Take?

 Take the Free IQ Test →Conclusion

 Both online and professional IQ tests have their place.
-Online tests like IQ Spark are excellent for satisfying curiosity, practicing for formal testing, or getting a rough estimate of cognitive ability.
-Professional tests are necessary when accurate, validated results are required for clinical, educational, or legal purposes.
+Online tests like IQ Spark are excellent for satisfying curiosity, practicing matrix-style reasoning, or getting approximate educational feedback.
+Professional tests are necessary when standardized results are required for clinical, educational, or legal purposes.

 Editorial note